LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 because it determines not only screen display of the level map, but also whether suspect tiles are considered for auto-explore and for the `C-?` command that marks the nearest unexplored position.
 Game difficulty, from the game setup menu, determines hitpoints at birth: difficulty below 5 multiplies hitpoints of player characters, difficulty over 5 multiplies hitpoints of their enemies.
+Each of the several optional challanges make the game much harder, but usually simpler, as well.

+The "cold fish" challenge mode makes it impossible for player characters to be healed by actors from other factions (this is a significant restriction in the long crawl adventure).
+The "ready goods" challenge mode disables crafting for the player, which is however not a part of the LambdaHack game, so has no effect.
 The "lone wolf" challenge mode reduces player's starting actors to exactly one, though later on new heroes may join the party.
-The "cold fish" challenge mode makes it impossible for player characters to be healed by actors from other factions (this is a significant restriction in the long crawl adventure).
+The "finder keeper" completely disables flinging projectiles by the player, which affects not only ranged damage dealing, but also specialized throws to buff teammates busy with melee combat, weaken and distract enemies, light dark corners of the floor, etc.

 The game scenarios, as ordered by their number, lead the player along an optional story arc.
 The first two adventures double as tutorials